Sangeetha-007/ai201-project2-fitfindr-starter/planning.md

 **How does your agent decide which tool to call next?**
 <!-- Describe the logic your planning loop uses.
 What does it look at?
 What conditions change its behavior?
 How does it know when it's done? -->
+The agent runs tools in a fixed sequence: `search_listings` → `suggest_outfit` → `create_fit_card`.
+After calling `search_listings`, it checks whether the result list is empty — if so, it sets `session["error"]` and returns immediately, skipping the remaining two tools.
+This is the only conditional branch.
+If results exist, it always proceeds to `suggest_outfit` with the top result, then to `create_fit_card` with the outfit suggestion.
+The loop knows it is done when `session["fit_card"]` is populated and the session is returned.

 ---